design-project-2018/dp-jetson-alg/README.md

-# Design Project Jetson Board Algorithm
+# Design Project Preprocessor Algorithm

-This repository holds the code for the machine learning algorithm process that will be used for real time rear end detection.
+This repository holds the code for the machine learning algorithm preprecessor that will be used for real time rear end detection.
 The compiled executable created from this project will be ran as a child process through the Design Project Jetson Board Server.